antoniogarrote/palermo/README.md

     (Thread/sleep timeout)
     (println "BACK!")))
 ```
-The defpalermojob macro generates a new Java class using the provided name when compile.
-It must be taken into account that namespaces are not loaded in the code of the generated Java class, so they must be loaded inside the code of the class.
-For instance, in the following example job that uses MongoDB to save a timestamp, the body of the job class must require explicitely the Clojure namespace in order for the MongoDB functions to be correctly bound.
-Wihtout that line, `java.lang.IllegalStateException: Attempting to call unbound fn` errors will be generated.
+The `defpalermojob` macro generates a new Java class using the provided name when the code is compiles.
+It must be taken into account that Clojure namespaces are not loaded in the code of the generated Java class, so they must be required inside the body of the job `process` function.
+For instance, in the following example job, we are using a MongoDB library to save a timestamp in the database.
+For this to work, the body of the job class must require explicitely the Clojure namespace in order for the MongoDB functions to be correctly bound.
+Wihtout that line, `java.lang.IllegalStateException: Attempting to call unbound fn` errors would be generated.

 ```clojure
 (ns lampedusa.jobs